Keto Snowball Cookies

-These keto snowball cookies are melt-in-your-mouth buttery, flakey cookies with small pieces of pecans and covered with sugar-free powdered sweetener.
+These Keto Snowball Cookies are melt-in-your-mouth buttery, flakey cookies with small pieces of pecans and covered with sugar-free powdered sweetener.

-Keto dieters love butter, and these have a lot of butter, only 1.2 grams of net carbs per cookie, and such a lovely snowball look perfect for a Christmas cookie platter!
-Nobody will resist these healthy snowball cookies.
+Keto dieters love butter, and these have a lot of butter but only 1.2 grams of net carbs per cookie, and such a lovely snowball look perfect for a Christmas cookie platter!

-Snowball cookies are also known as Russian Tea Cakes or Mexican Wedding Cakes.
+Snowball cookies are also known as Russian Tea Cakes or Mexican Wedding Cookies.
 Both are originally made of a combination of all-purpose flour, powdered sugar, butter, and chopped nuts.

 The Russian Tea Cakes or Pecan Snowballs always use finely chopped pecan nuts, while Mexican Tea Cakes can use other nuts like almonds, walnuts, or hazelnuts.

 Buttery snowball cookies use soft butter, not melted butter.
 So before you start making the cookies, bring the amount of butter called by the recipe out of the fridge for 30 minutes, until soft.

 Meanwhile, with a measuring scoop, use the scoop-and-sweep method to precisely measure the ingredients.
 You will need:

 The best way to create a flakey, buttery keto snowball cookie dough is to rub the beaten fluffy butter with the dry ingredients.

 Now stir in the chopped pecans and use a measuring tablespoon to scoop out the cookie dough and roll between your hands to form a round ball.

 Place each cookie ball onto a baking sheet covered with parchment paper.

 The trick to prevent a cookie from flattening too much and to make it keep a semi-round shape is to refrigerate the cookie dough balls.

 The cookie dough balls must be hard before going in the oven.

-Preheat oven to 325F (160C) to make sure the cookies bake slowly and again, keep their shape.
-Higher temperatures will also brown the cookies too fast.
+Preheat the oven to 325°F (160°C) to make sure the cookies bake slowly and again keep their shape.

 Bake your sugar-free snowball cookies for 20 minutes or until lightly brown on the outside.

-So be patient and let them cool down for 15 minutes on the baking tray, then transfer onto a cooling rack for another 3 hours of cooling.
+So be patient and let them cool down for 15 minutes on the baking tray, then transfer them onto a cooling rack for another 3 hours of cooling.

 Finally, when the cookies are cold, bring the powdered erythritol into a small bowl and roll each cookie into powdered erythritol to create the snowball effect.

-These cookies must be stored in the fridge in a sealed container or ziplock bags for up to 4 days.
+These keto Mexican wedding cookies must be stored in the fridge in a sealed container or zip-lock bags for up to 4 days.